 Gondola is a free tool designed to make it easy to find hotels that offer the best value for your points or for cash.
 In the short time I’ve spent with it, it has already become my go-to tool for hotel trip-planning.
-I love that it not only shows cents per point for each hotel in its search results but that it also lets you sort by point-value (not just by point price or cents per point like other tools).
-When clicking into a hotel, Gondola shows a wealth of really useful information to help you decide whether or not to book that hotel.
-And, best of all, Gondola promises to alert you if any stays you booked drop in price (via cash or points) regardless of whether you booked them through Gondola.
+I love that it not only shows cents per point for each hotel in its search results, but also lets you sort by point value (not just by point price or cents per point, like other tools).
+When you click into a hotel, Gondola shows a wealth of really useful information to help you decide whether to book it.
+And, best of all, Gondola promises to alert you if any stays you booked drop in price (via cash or points), regardless of whether you booked them through Gondola.

 Overview

 Gondola is designed to give you personalized recommendations and information.
-If you give it access to the email address that you use for all of your loyalty accounts, it automatically figures out your current point balance and elite status for each program.
-Further, it catalogs all of your past and future trips (at least those that have already been booked).
+If you grant it access to the email address you use for all your loyalty accounts, it automatically determines your current point balance and elite status for each program.
+Further, it catalogs all your past and future trips (at least those already booked).
 Gondola is able to use this information when recommending hotels.
 For example, if you have a history of staying in a particular hotel brand, it may be more likely to recommend that same brand in new cities.
 Or if two hotels are equal in other ways, Gondola might first suggest the one where you have elite status.
-Gondola also offers an AI driven Explore feature which lets you find hotels based on open-ended queries.
+Gondola also offers an AI-driven Explore feature, which lets you find hotels based on open-ended queries.
 And, of course, the AI can use what the tool knows about you to make better recommendations.
-Gondola also uses your information to alert you to hotel price drops even if you didn’t book the stay through Gondola.
-All of that sounds fantastic, but I’m NOT a fan of the way they rely on email access to achieve these goals.
-Fortunately, Gondola no longer requires this.
+Gondola also uses your information to alert you to hotel price drops, even if you didn’t book the stay through Gondola.

 The email problem

-When signing up for Gondola, the site requires you to give it access to your Google or Microsoft email account.
+When signing up for Gondola, the site asks you to give it access to your Google or Microsoft email account.
 Many tools do this just for authentication, and I think that’s great.
 The problem here is that it needs you to authorize it to read your emails.
-It does this in order to learn all about your loyalty memberships and past trips so that it can make personalized hotel recommendations.
-This bugs me for three reasons:
+It does this to learn about your loyalty memberships and past trips so it can make personalized hotel recommendations.

 Fortunately, Gondola no longer requires access to your inbox.
-When signing up, you’ll come to a screen asking you to “Continue with Google” or “Continue with Microsoft” so that Gondola can sync with your email.
+When signing up, you’ll see a screen asking you to “Continue with Google” or “Continue with Microsoft” so Gondola can sync with your email.
 If you don’t want to allow that, click “Other Options”.
-Then you’ll be given an option to track points manually.
+Then you’ll have the option to track points manually.

 Gondola “cash back”